hidecode221b/U4Opt/README.md

 ### [Igor Pro](https://www.wavemetrics.com/) version 8 or 9 (tested in Windows and macOS)

 Open the procedure file, then compile it.
 Undulator is available in the macro menu.
 Select the plot in the popup menu of **U4Opt** interface.

+#### Technical issues

+The flux of multi-pole wiggler (MPW) and bending magnet (BM) radiation can be added in Igor version.
+The flux of MPW is limited at the horizontal acceptance angle of 1 mrad.
+The magnet type and periodic length are equivalent to those used in the undulator.
+The magnetic field of BM is evaluated from the beam energy because the circumarence is roughly proportional to the beam energy.

 ## References